triton-inference-server/server/docs/backend.rst

     <section-backend-shared-library>` that implements the backend
     required by the model.

-  * Triton creates the TRITONBACKEND_Backend object that represents the backend.
+  * Triton creates the TRITONBACKEND\_Backend object that represents the backend.

-  * Triton calls TRITONBACKEND_Initialize if it is implemented in the backend shared library.
-TRITONBACKEND_Initialize should not return until the backend is completely initialized.
-If TRITONBACKEND_Initialize returns an error, Triton will unload the backend shared library and show that the model failed to load.
+  * Triton calls TRITONBACKEND\_Initialize if it is implemented in the backend shared library.
+TRITONBACKEND\_Initialize should not return until the backend is completely initialized.
+If TRITONBACKEND\_Initialize returns an error, Triton will unload the backend shared library and show that the model failed to load.

-* Triton creates the TRITONBACKEND_Model object that represents the model.
+* Triton creates the TRITONBACKEND\_Model object that represents the model.
+Triton calls TRITONBACKEND\_ModelInitialize if it is implemented in the backend shared library.

-* Triton calls TRITONBACKEND_ModelInitialize if it is implemented in the backend shared library.
-TRITONBACKEND_ModelInitialize should not return until the backend is completely initialized for the model.
-If TRITONBACKEND_ModelInitialize return an error, Triton will show that the model failed to load.
+  TRITONBACKEND\_ModelInitialize should not return until the backend is completely initialized for the model.
+If TRITONBACKEND\_ModelInitialize returns an error, Triton will show that the model failed to load.

+* For each model instance specified for the model in the model
+  configuration:

+  * Triton creates the TRITONBACKEND\_ModelInstance object that represents the model instance.

+  * Triton calls TRITONBACKEND\_ModelInstanceInitialize if it is implemented in the backend shared library.
+    TRITONBACKEND\_ModelInstanceInitialize should not return until the
+    backend is completely initialized for the instance.
+If TRITONBACKEND\_ModelInstanceInitialize returns an error, Triton
+    will show that the model failed to load.

-Backend and model finalization is triggered when Triton :ref:`unloads a model <section-model-management>`:
+Backend, model and model instance finalization is triggered when Triton :ref:`unloads a model <section-model-management>`:

+* For each model instance:

+  * Triton calls TRITONBACKEND\_ModelInstanceFinalize if it is implemented in the backend shared library.
+    TRITONBACKEND\_ModelInstanceFinalize should not return until the
+    backend is completely finalized, including stopping any threads create for the model instance and freeing any user-defined state created for the model instance.

+  * Triton destroys the TRITONBACKEND\_ModelInstance object that represents the model instance.

-* Triton calls TRITONBACKEND_ModelFinalize if it is implemented in the backend shared library.
-TRITONBACKEND_ModelFinalize should not return until the backend is completely finalized, including stopping any threads create for the model and freeing any user-defined state created for the model.
+* Triton calls TRITONBACKEND\_ModelFinalize if it is implemented in the backend shared library.
+TRITONBACKEND\_ModelFinalize should not return until the backend is completely finalized, including stopping any threads create for the model and freeing any user-defined state created for the model.

-* Triton destroys the TRITONBACKEND_Model object that represents the model.
+* Triton destroys the TRITONBACKEND\_Model object that represents the model.

 * If no other loaded model requires the backend, then:

-  * Triton calls TRITONBACKEND_Finalize if it is implemented in the backend shared library.
-TRITONBACKEND_ModelFinalize should not return until the backend is completely finalized, including stopping any threads create for the backend and freeing any user-defined state created for the backend.
+  * Triton calls TRITONBACKEND\_Finalize if it is implemented in the backend shared library.
+TRITONBACKEND\_ModelFinalize should not return until the backend is completely finalized, including stopping any threads create for the backend and freeing any user-defined state created for the backend.

-  * Triton destroys the TRITONBACKEND_Backend object that represents the backend.
+  * Triton destroys the TRITONBACKEND\_Backend object that represents the backend.

   * Triton :ref:`unloads the shared library